Bone, Joint and Muscle Conditions

 - Pathologic fractures occur because the bone is weaker than normal.
 This is usually due to holes in the bone (bone cysts) or certain bone conditions, such as brittle bone disorder (osteogenesis imperfecta), in which bones break easily.
 This is not a common cause of fractures.

-Hand Fractures in Children
+Hand Fractures in Children and Teens

 Children are flexible, so their bones may bend after a break.
 They may straighten out as they heal.
 This process is called remodeling.